nicolaturn/on_demand_slicing/README.md

 '''

 ## Project Description ##
-Initially, all hosts can communicate with each other and no slices are aveilable.
+Initially, all hosts can communicate with each other and no slices are available.

 ## How to run: ##